bjc1987/bjc1987.github.io/index.md

 ### Talks and conference
 1. **`Invited talks`**
+- June 18, 2021, Report on “Deterministic and stochastic ADMM for structured convex optimization”.
+Henan Normal University, China. (invited by Prof. Yonggang Pei)
 - April 21, 2021, Report on “Deterministic and stochastic ADMM for structured convex optimization”.
 Beihang University, China. (invited by Prof. Jiaxin Xie)
 - December 19, 2020, Report on “Deterministic and stochastic ADMM for nonsmooth separable convex optimization”.
 Changsha University of Science & Technology, China. (invited by Prof. Weijun Zhou)
 - November 5, 2020, Report on “ADMM and its varaints for separable convex optimization”.
 Guangxi University, China. (invited by Prof. Gonglin Yuan)